Province of Foggia

+History

 Geography

 The province of Foggia can be divided in three parts: one centered on its capital called Tavoliere, another along the Apennines named Daunian Mountains and the third on the spur of the boot-shaped Italian peninsula called Gargano.

 The Tavoliere is an important agricultural area: grapefruit, olives, durum wheat and tomato are the chief products.
 It is called "the granary of Italy" because of its significant wheat production.

 Daunian Mountains lie along the border with Molise and Campania.
 Scattered with small villages, the mountains are covered by forests and pastures, with the main produce being hams and caciocavallo cheese.
 Faetar, a language descended from Franco-Provençal, is spoken in two villages: Faeto and Celle di San Vito.

-The Gargano peninsula is partially mountainous and partially forested, Foresta Umbra with vegetation typical of Central Europe, the only part of the ancient Black Forest remaining in Italy.
-Allegedly its name comes from the word ombra (shadow) because of its density that prevents light from entering.
+The Gargano peninsula is partially mountainous and partially forested, Foresta Umbra with vegetation typical of Central Europe, the only part of the ancient black forest remaining in Italy.
+Its name comes from the word ombra (shadow) because of its density that prevents light from entering.
 The coast of Gargano has many beaches and tourist facilities.
 In the north are two major salt lakes Lesina and Varano.
 It produces olives, olive oil and typical mountain and seafood items.